Cook Like Czechs

 Slovak Nut Roll (Orechovy Zavin)

-Christmas and Easter wouldn't be complete without a batch of homemade Slovak nut rolls!
-This easy, no-fail recipe makes two delicious rolls with a generous amount of walnut filling.
+Christmas and Easter would not be complete without homemade Slovak nut rolls!
+This easy, foolproof recipe makes two tender rolls filled generously with walnuts.

 Prevent your screen from going dark